 Research is central to the mission of the Foundation for Historic Christ Church.
 It guides our interpretation and preservation of this remarkable site.

-Our research library contains documents, photographs, images and electronic databases related to the history and preservation of Christ Church, the Robert and Thomas Carter families, the enslaved and indentured communities at Corotoman, and the people and places who made up Christ Church Parish.
+The Lloyd T. Smith, Jr. & Ashlin W. Smith Research Library contains documents, photographs, images and electronic databases related to the history and preservation of Christ Church, the Robert and Thomas Carter families, the enslaved and indentured communities at Corotoman, and the people and places who made up Christ Church Parish.
 The library holds only a few original manuscripts, but it has copies of original documents from the Lancaster County Court (wills, inventories, tithables lists, etc.) and Christ Church Parish (1739-1786 vestry book, Processioners’ Returns 1711-1783, parish register 1852-1889) that relate to the history of Christ Church and the parish community.
 Visit our collections page for more information.

 Researchers should note that Christ Church Parish, Lancaster County is often confused with Christ Church Parish, Middlesex County.
 Both the vestry book (1663-1767) and the parish register (1653-1812) for Christ Church Parish, Middlesex survive.
 The Library of Virginia has more information on these documents and other Middlesex County records.